 Medium Density Residential may accommodate detached and attached dwellings, within the 6.71 hectares of dedicated plan area.
-The intent is to intersperse medium density housing forms within the low-density residential area to increase density while maintaining the low-density character community.
+The intent is to intersperse medium density housing forms within the low-density residential area to increase density while maintaining the low-density character of the community.
 The Plan area provides a variety of densities and parcel sizes, offering additional affordable options in the housing market and will visually transition land use from lower density to a higher density residential.
-Medium density housing has additional objectives to the low-density residential design objectives, providing this zoning an opportunity to ensure a variety of forms and design.
+Medium density housing has additional design objectives to the low-density residential design objectives, providing this zoning an opportunity to ensure a variety of forms and design.

-The Plan provides developers with density and parcel size options to market in the community to first time homebuyers.
-Northern portions of the Plan area include two large parcels that may be attractive for larger scale multi-family construction with unique site design flexibility.
-With these parcels abutting Municipal Reserve it creates an opportunity for high density development that still benefits from open space views, access to trails and parks, and other amenities in the neighbourhood.
+The Plan offers developers a range of density and parcel size options, catering to first-time homebuyers and enhancing marketability within the community.
+The northern portion of the Plan area features two large parcels that may be well-suited for larger-scale multifamily developments, offering flexibility in site design.
+These parcels, adjacent to Municipal Reserve, present a unique opportunity for high-density development that can take advantage of scenic open space views, access to trails and parks, and other neighborhood amenities.